SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks

 \subsubsection{Datasets}

-The COCO 2017 is a large-scale object detection benchmark with 118,287 training and 5000 validation images, which we use for training and testing, respectively \cite{lin_microsoft_2014}.
-Objects from 80 categories are annotated with their classes and locations.
-On this dataset, we train for 400 epochs with a batch size of 64 at a resolution of 640$\times$640, employing mosaic \cite{lyu_rtmdet_2022} and mixup \cite{zhang_mixup_2018} data augmentation during training.
+COCO 2017 is a large-scale object detection benchmark with 118,287 training and 5,000 validation images \cite{lin_microsoft_2014}.
+Objects from 80 categories are annotated with classes and locations.
+On this dataset, we train for 400 epochs with a batch size of 64 at a resolution of 640$\times$640, employing mosaic and mixup data augmentation \cite{chen_yoloms_2025}.